On the jump of the cover time in random geometric graphs: Preliminaries

 \subsection{Bernoulli percolation}

 We also need results from Bernoulli percolation.
-Consider an i.i.d.\ family of independent Bernoulli variables with mean $p$, indexed by the edges of $\mathbb{Z}^d$ (typically called bonds).
+Consider an i.i.d.\ family of independent Bernoulli variables with mean $p$, indexed by the edges of $\mathbb{Z}^d$, called bonds.
 We say that the bond $e$ is open if its associated variable is equal to 1.
 For a given realization, we generate a subgraph of $\mathbb{Z}^d$ with edges given by the open bonds, this random graph model is known as Bernoulli bond percolation.
-For $d\geq 2$, it is known that this model undergoes a non-trivial phase transition: there exists $0 < p_c^{bond} < 1$ such that if $p>p_c^{bond}$ then a.s.\ there is a unique (maximal) infinite connected component $\mathcal{C}$ (see for example~\cite{bollobaspercolation}), which we call the infinite cluster.
-If one considers variables indexed by the vertices of $\mathbb{Z}^d$ instead of bonds we have Bernoulli site percolation.
-We say that a vertex is open if its associated variable is 1.
-We say that a path of vertices is open if all its vertices are open.
-As in bond percolation, for $d\geq 2$ there exists $0 < p_c^{site} < 1$ such that if $p>p_c^{site}$ then there is a.s.\ a unique infinite cluster.
+For $d\geq 2$, it is known that this model undergoes a non-trivial phase transition: there exists $0 < p_c^{\mathrm{bond}} < 1$ such that if $p>p_c^{\mathrm{bond}}$ then a.s.\ there is a unique (maximal) infinite connected component $\mathcal{C}$ (see for example~\cite{bollobaspercolation}), which we call the infinite cluster.
+If one considers variables indexed by the vertices of $\mathbb{Z}^d$, called a site, instead of bonds we have Bernoulli site percolation.
+We say that a site is open if its associated variable is 1.
+We say that a path of sites is open if all its sites are open.
+As in Bernoulli bond percolation, for $d\geq 2$ there exists $0 < p_c^{\mathrm{site}} < 1$ such that if $p>p_c^{\mathrm{site}}$ then there is a.s.\ a unique infinite cluster.